hzzrin/Week1-homework/README.md

 **Link to deployed application**

-Please navigate to <hzzrin.github.io/w1_Hyerin_Horiseon_collabo> to view the live webpage.
+For the URL of the deployed application: <https://hzzrin.github.io/w1_Hyerin_Horiseon_collabo/>

+For the live website: <https://hzzrin.github.io/w1_Hyerin_Horiseon_collabo/Develop%20copy/index.html>